-Indicator Name: Productive state acreage.
+Indicator Name: Total number of leases reviewed annually.

+1. Type and Level: Outcome - Key.

-- Rationale: Adds acreage to productive acreage for State, which is an actual source of revenue to the state.
-Demonstrates the effectiveness of the Office of Mineral Resources' geologists in identifying which acreage is productive for the State in State Leases and Operating Agreements. - 3.
+- 2. Rationale: Adding additional GIS layers will improve the effectiveness of lease reviews.
+Demonstrates the efficiency of the Office of Mineral Resources in reviewing leases to ensure that the maximum level of development is attained, which provides an actual source of revenue from productive State-owned lands and water bottoms as a potential revenue base for the state of Louisiana. - 3.
 Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the Agency. - 4.
-Clarity: Yes. - Validity, Reliability, and Accuracy: Yes.
-The Legislative Auditor collects data on this every year and the DNR Internal Audit staff monitors this as well. - 6.
-Data Source, Collection, and Reporting: The geologists will identify all state acreage drained by producing wells and enters identified information into a database.
-The data is collected into a database monthly and is kept current.
-The data is reported annually. - 7.
-Calculation Methodology: Use prior month's balance and subtract the acreage that was released and add new acreage that was leased.
-Alternatively, the current active leases acreage total could be used. - 8.
+Clarity: Yes. - 5.
+Validity, Reliability, and Accuracy: Yes.
+The Legislative Auditor will collect data on this every year and the DNR Internal Audit staff will monitor this as well. - 6.
+Data Source, Collection, and Reporting: The data will be collected into a database monthly and is kept current.
+The data will be reported annually. - 7.
+Calculation Methodology: Keep an annual tally of new GIS layers created and published.

+Use last month's balance of leases reviewed and add the number of active leases that were reviewed during the month. - 8.
 Scope: Aggregate. - 9.
-Caveats: This Performance Indicator depends upon leased land, lease language, and funds available to industry for drilling. - 10.
-Responsible Person: Victor Vaughn; Geologist Administrator; Victor.Vaughn@La.gov; Phone: (225)342-7121; Jason Talbot; Jason.Talbot@La.Gov; Phone: (225)342-4621
+Caveats: None - 10.
+Responsible Person: Byron Miller, Geology, Engineering & Land Administrator; Byron.Miller@la.gov; Phone: (225)342-7121; Jason Talbot; Jason.Talbot@La.Gov; Phone: (225)342-4621